artrz/thunderbird-theme-builder/README.md

     },
     srcDir: 'src', // This defines the source location.
     outDir: 'build', // This defines where the XPI file is going to be placed.
+    assetsDir: undefined, // Define the directory containing the theme images.
 }
 ```